wbamberg/idl-reference/docs/nsIClipboard.md

 inexpensive call.
 All it does is check if there is data on the clipboard matching
 any of the flavors in the given list.

-@param  aFlavorList     An array of ASCII strings.
-@param  aLength         The length of the aFlavorList.
-@param  aWhichClipboard Specifies the clipboard to which this operation applies.
-@outResult - if data is present matching one of
-@result NS_OK if successful.

 #### Parameters ####